mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 ``hdpuser@master-namenode:/bigdata/spark-2.4.5-bin-hadoop2.7/conf$ vi slaves``  --copy the slaves file

-	master-namenode		#if this node is not a DataNode (slave), remove this line from the slaves file slave-datanode-1
+	master-namenode	  #remove this line from the slaves file if this node is not a DataNode (slave) slave-datanode-1
 	slave-datanode-2

-- Add the below config to **yarn-site.xml** file of Hadoop on both servers
+- Add the below config to **yarn-site.xml** file of Hadoop on all the servers

 ``hdpuser@master-namenode:/bigdata/hadoop-3.1.2/etc/hadoop$ vi yarn-site.xml``